Out of over 15 million minimally invasive cosmetic procedures performed in 2017, Botox was performed more than any other.

 It also depends on what areas were injected and how many units were used.
-The quality of the Botox is also important.
+The quality of the treatment is also important.

-If you had any complications, Botox isn’t reversible.
+If you had any complications, treatment isn’t reversible.
 You have to wait until the neurotoxin wears off before those adverse reactions go away.

 By the time you reach you early 20’s or late 30’s, you might already be noticing expression lines.
 Some of these are only visible when you move your face and others might be starting to look more permanent.

 As more research is conducted, more uses for Botox are being found.
-Besides making your face look more youthful, Botox has been shown to have a positive impact on muscle spasm, migraines, depression and even sweating.
+Besides making your face look more youthful, anti-wrinkle injections have been shown to have a positive impact on muscle spasms, migraines, depression and even sweating.

 Some of these treatments are still in early research stages, so you should talk to your professional about whether you’re a candidate.

 Filler can be used to contour and volume to your face and lips.
 These injections are placed beneath the skin’s surface to literally ‘fill in’ lines and wrinkles and revitalize your skin.

 Filler is often used in combination with anti-wrinkle injections because it covers areas that anti-wrinkle treatment doesn’t.
 Tear trough filler, cheek fillers, nose fillers, under eye fillers and chin filler can make your wrinkle treatment look even better.